tern-tools/tern/README.md

 3. For reporting purposes - parse ENV
 4. Report should have 3 sections: confirmed, unconfirmed, unrecognized
 5. docker-command should raise exceptions that can be caught in demo for exiting

+### Upstream potential:
+1. Docker API assumes user is in docker group and hence can run docker commands without sudo
+2. Docker has no ability to step through docker history